palantir/conjure-java-runtime/readme.md

  - If the client is itself a server, does not handle the exception and just re-throws the `RemoteException`, the `RemoteException` will be propagated i.e. re-serialized as its own erroneous response

 #### Serialization of Optional and Nullable objects
-`@Nullable` or `Optional<?>` fields in complex types are serialized using the standard Jackson mechanism:
+`@Nullable` or `Optional<?>` fields in complex types are serialized using the following mechanism:
 - a present value is serialized as itself (in particular, without being wrapped in a JSON object representing the `Optional` object)
-- an absent value is serialized as a JSON `null`.
+- an absent value is omitted
 For example, assume a Java type of the form
 ```java
 public final class ComplexType {